i Merger control authority

 ii Statutes, regulations and guidelines

 The Authority adopted guidelines on merger control on 10 July 2013.2 These guidelines take into account the experience acquired by the FCA and refer to the practice of the Minister for the Economy, as well as of the European Commission (EU Commission) and to the case law of the Court of Justice of the European Union and the French Administrative Supreme Court.
 Answers to questions concerning both procedure and substantive issues can be found in these guidelines.
 Even though these guidelines are not binding, the FCA is committed to applying them in each case unless specific circumstances or general interest considerations justify a derogation.
-The FCA is currently reviewing such guidelines and has committed to publishing a new version in 2019.

 iii Transactions that require prior approval